hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/party-management/index.rst

 To facilitate multi-hosting we simply need to extend `partyToParticipant` and `ParticipantToParty` to include new validators.
 This requires sourcing signed transaction from the validators the client is interested in being hosted on.

-The below script allows you (by using the SDK) to host a single party on both the `app-user` and `app-provider` validator.
+The below script allows you (by using the SDK) to host a single party on both `app-user` and `app-provider` validators.

 .. literalinclude:: ../../examples/scripts/06-multi-hosted-party.ts